jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 Profiled the function execution time. ~80% of the calculation time were spent by the calculations of FIR and IIR filters.
 I put back the libm atan2() to PhaseDiscriminator, though this may increase the overall execution time to +5% or so, for the accuracy of the discriminator output. fastatan2() in PilotPhaseLock will not affect much.

+## Airspy R2

+### 23-JAN-2019

+Initial test results for Airspy R2:

+* Sampling rates: 2.5MHz and 10MHz only.
+10MHz looks overkill.
+* Default gain values of lgain and mgain (both 8dB) looks OK.
+Control IF level by vgain.
+* Stability and quality: at least as good as RTL-SDR V3 for 76 ~ 95MHz.

 ## References

 (Including Japanese books here with Japanese titles)